Spectral estimates for finite combinations of Hermite functions and null-controllability of hypoelliptic quadratic equations: Introduction

 for $k \geq 1$.
 With this choice, the dissipation estimate readily follows from the explicit formula

-whereas the spectral inequality is given by the sharpened formulation of the Logvinenko-Sereda theorem (\ref{kov}).
+whereas the spectral inequality is given by the sharp formulation of the Logvinenko-Sereda theorem (\ref{kov}).
 Notice that the power $1$ for the parameter $R$ in (\ref{kov}) and the power $2$ for the term $|\xi|$ in (\ref{heat1}) account for the fact that Theorem~\ref{Meta_thm_AdaptedLRmethod} can be applied with the parameters $a=1$, $b=2$ that satisfy the required condition $0<a<b$.
 It is therefore essential that the power of the parameter $R$ in the exponent of the estimate (\ref{kov}) is strictly less than $2$.
 As there is still a gap between the cost of the localization ($a=1$) given by the spectral inequality and its compensation by the dissipation estimate ($b=2$), it is interesting to notice that we could have expected that the null-controllability of the heat equation could have held under weaker assumptions than the thickness property on the control subset, by allowing some higher costs for localization with some parameters $1<a<2$, but the Logvinenko-Sereda theorem actually shows that this is not the case.
-Notice that Theorem~\ref{Meta_thm_AdaptedLRmethod} does not only apply with the use of frequency cutoff projections and a dissipation estimate induced by some Gevrey type regularizing effects.
-Other regularities than the Gevrey regularity can be taken into account.
-In the previous work by the first and third authors~\cite{KK1}, Theorem~\ref{Meta_thm_AdaptedLRmethod} is used for a general class of accretive hypoelliptic quadratic operators $q^w$ generating some strongly continuous contraction semigroups $(e^{-tq^w})_{t \geq 0}$ enjoying some Gelfand-Shilov regularizing effects.
-The definition and standard properties related to Gelfand-Shilov regularity are recalled in Appendix (Section~\ref{gelfand}).
-As recalled in this appendix, the Gelfand-Shilov regularity is characterized by specific exponential decays of the functions and their Fourier transforms; and in the symmetric case, can be read on the exponential decay of the Hermite coefficients of the functions in theirs expansions in the $L^2(\rr^n)$-Hermite basis $(\Phi_{\alpha})_{\alpha \in \nn^n}$.
-Explicit formulas and some reminders of basic facts about Hermite functions are given in Appendix (Section~\ref{hermite_functions}).
-The class of hypoelliptic quadratic operators whose description will be given in Section~\ref{quadratic1} enjoys some Gelfand-Shilov regularizing effects ensuring that the following dissipation estimate holds~\cite[Proposition~4.1]{KK1}:
+Indeed, if the spectral inequality holds with a parameter $1<a<2$, the pair $(\rr^n \setminus \omega, [-k,k]^n)$ has to be a strong annihilating one and $\omega$ has to be thick according to Theorem~\ref{Sere}.